Solo project - designed, tested, and implemented independently.

 IDEATE

-As I step into the Ideate phase, I aim to design a solution guided by this product goal:
+As I step into the ideation phase, I am guided by this product goal: